11. Code Generation¶

 See also https://fmi-standard.org/tools/ for other tools.

-Note that directly compiling Modelica models to building automation systems also allows leveraging the ongoing EMPHYSIS project (2017-20, Euro 14M) that develops technologies for running dynamic models on electronic control units (ECU), micro controllers or other embedded systems.
+Note that Modelica models could also be compiled directly to a BAS leveraging the FMI for embedded systems eFMI that was developed technologies for running dynamic models on electronic control units (ECU), micro controllers or other embedded systems.
 This may be attractive for FDD and some advanced control sequences.

 In 2019, a new standard called System Structure and Parameterization (SSP) was released (https://ssp-standard.org/).
 The standard provides an xml scheme for the specification of FMU parameter values, their input and output connections, and their graphical layout.
 The SSP standard allows for transporting complex networks of FMUs between different platforms for simulation, hardware-in-the-loop and model-in-the-loop [KohlerHM+16].
 Various tools that can simulate systems specified using the SSP standard are available, see https://ssp-standard.org/tools/.